jroter/miniature-pancakes/front-end/README.md

 A component that acts as a button with an href tag taking you elsewhere

 # Pages
+These Pages were based off the wireframe kit on figma by @souandremoura
 ## `Landing Page`
 This is the front-page: the first page the user sees.
 The page will allow user to either start where they last were or parooze the next modules.
 Finally, the landing page should offer some interesting articles pertaining to the main subject of start-ups and entrepreneurships